Great to see you in class!

 They’re using a lot of marketers to get traffic to their site and then to turn the new visitors into leads.
 Using marketing automation, they make sure that those leads become customers.

-Now, for that marketing automation thing that I’ve mentioned, there is a very well-defined process that they have, which I will explain later on in this lesson.
+Now, for that marketing automation to work, there is a very well-defined process that they have implemented, which I will explain later on in this lesson.

 They get all the leads they could ever want from a very well-defined lead generation mechanism.